 Significance to patient care

-Aging is primary risk factor for multiple chronic conditions, including cognitive decline and dementia.
+Aging is a primary risk factor for multiple chronic conditions, including cognitive decline and dementia.
 Dr. Schafer's lab seeks to understand fundamental aging mechanisms and their influence on local and systemic tissue health and function.
 Their goal is to identify therapeutic approaches that may prevent or reduce late-life cognitive dysfunction, which has broad societal impact.

 - Recipient, Pathway to Independence Award (K99/R00), National Institutes of Health, 2018-2023